 ON THIS PAGE: You will learn about the different ways doctors use to treat people with oral or oropharyngeal cancer.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

-During surgery, a surgeon performs an operation to remove the cancerous tumor and some of the healthy tissue around it (called a margin).
+Surgery is the removal of the tumor and some surrounding healthy tissue, known as a margin, during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
-The goal of surgery is to remove all of the tumor and leave negative margins, which means there is no trace of cancer in the healthy tissue.
-Sometimes surgery is followed by radiation therapy and/or chemotherapy.
-Depending on the location, stage, and pathology of the cancer, some people may need more than one operation to remove the cancer and to help restore the appearance and function of the tissues affected.
+The goal of surgery is to remove all of the tumor and leave negative margins, which means that there is no trace of cancer in the healthy tissue.
+Sometimes surgery is followed by radiation therapy, chemotherapy, or both.
+Depending on the location, stage, and pathology of the cancer, some people may need more than 1 operation to remove the cancer and to help restore the appearance and function of the affected tissues.

 Primary tumor surgery.
-The tumor and an area of surrounding tissue are removed to decrease chances that any of the cancer will be left behind.
-The tumor can be removed through the mouth or through an incision in the neck.
-A mandibulotomy, in which the jawbone is split to access the tumor, may also be required.
+The tumor and a margin of healthy tissue around it are removed to decrease the chance that any cancerous cells will be left behind.
+The tumor may be removed through the mouth or through an incision in the neck.
+A mandibulotomy, in which the jawbone is split to allow the surgeon to reach the tumor, may also be required.

 Glossectomy.
 This is the partial or total removal of the tongue.

 Mandibulectomy.
 If the tumor has entered a jawbone but not spread into the bone, then a piece of the jawbone or the whole jawbone will be removed.
 If there is evidence of destruction of the jawbone on an x-ray, then the entire bone may need to be removed.

 Maxillectomy.
 This surgery removes part or all of the hard palate, which is the bony roof of the mouth.
 Prostheses (artificial devices), or more recently, the use of flaps of soft tissue with and without bone can be placed to fill gaps created during this operation.